Eepa/cybersecuritybase-project/README.md

 Admin user: test, password: test
 Normal user: wasd, password: wasd

-For every issue the prerequisite is that you have started the server.
-The default address is http://localhost:8080
+For every issue the prerequisite is that the application is running and the server is started.
+The default address and port for the server is http://localhost:8080

 ## Issue: A3-Cross-Site Scripting (XSS)
 **Steps to reproduce:**

-1. Sign in with test account
+1. Sign in with one of the test account
 2. Click button "Signup for an event"
 3. Input " < script>alert("Hello!");< /script> " to the name field and some text to address field (remove space character from between "<" and "s" and and "/" from script-tags)
 4. Submit form